 7.1 Introduction

-Using the RTC General Architecture defined in clause 4.1.1 of TS 26.506 [TS26506] as a reference architecture, it is also possible to directly map specific spatial computing functions into the generalized functions in order to support spatial computing services.
+Using the Reference Architecture for Media Delivery defined in clause 4.1.2.2 of TS 26.506 [TS26506] as a reference architecture, it is also possible to directly map specific spatial computing functions into the generalized functions in order to support spatial computing services.
+Spatial Computing Functions are located in the Media AS and in the XR Runtime.
+These functions deliver XR Spatial Description data.

 7.2 Client Architecture